lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 Note that I do not have any dedicated funding for this project.
 The progress so far was the result of a masters student visiting my group.
-Given that the project is not trivial, I am considering applying for dedicated funding for the project.
+Given that the project is not trivial, I am considering applying for dedicated funding to support the project.

 ### Promoting open research through peer review

 This section is based on my
 [The role of peer-reviewers in ~~checking supporting information~~ promoting open science](https://rawgit.com/lgatto/2017-03-30-OSC-peerreview/master/slides.html) talk.

-As an open research, I think it is important to apply and promote the importance of data and data management on a day-to-day basis (see for example Marta Teperek's 2017
+As an open researcher, I think it is important to apply and promote the importance of data and good data management on a day-to-day basis (see for example Marta Teperek's 2017
 [Data Management: Why would I bother?](http://doi.org/10.5281/zenodo.897785) slides), but also to express this ethic in our academic capacity, such as peer review.
 My responsibility as a reviewer is to